zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-expressive-application.md

 > ### Instantiating the InputFilter
 >
 > The `InputFilterPluginManager` is used instead of directly instantiating the
-> input filter to ensure we get the filter and validator plugin managers
+> input filter to ensure to get the filter and validator plugin managers
 > injected.
-This allows to use custom registered filters and validators.
+This allows usage of any filters and validators registered with
+> their respective plugin managers.
 >
 > Additionally the `InputFilterPluginManager` calls the `init` method _after_
-> instantiating the input filter.
+> instantiating the input filter, ensuring all dependencies are fully injected
+> first.

 ### Register Handler